santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-both-sides-now.md

 ---
-title: There And Back Again - I've Looked At Life From Both Sides Now
+title: I've Looked At Life From Both Sides Now
 date: 2024-03-29
 ---
 {% imagePlaceholder "./src/assets/images/blog/joni-mitchell-guitar.jpg", "Joni Mitchell with acoustic guitar", "" %}

-_This is Part 3 of a 3 part series, detailing the trials and tribulations of moving from being a [data IC to data manager](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) and [back to IC](/articles/there-and-back-again-from-data-manager-back-to-ic/) again._
+_This is Part 3 of a 3 part series, detailing the trials and tribulations of moving from being a [data IC to data manager](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) and [back to IC](/articles/there-and-back-again-a-data-career-journey/) again._

-> From win and lose and still somehow
-> It's life's illusions I recall
-> I really don't know life at all

-_Joni Mitchell - Both Sides Now_

-Dear Joni always knows what to say.

 ### What have I really learned?